Expanded from a lecture delivered in Torino:

 Three questions follow:

 - What does it mean to say that the divine spoke to mankind?
 Well, the main outcome of divine speech is stories, myths: hints and gossip, plots and characters, narrative figuration, with which we might , precisely, figure out (divination) ‘our’ world; or, today one may want to call it perceptive or psychological – and creative – imagination.
 Let me venture further: can we establish a link, let’s say, between Pharaonic Egypt, the Delphic Pythia, the Sybil of Cumae, and what we call the ‘oracular’ patterns and procedures of text interpretation in our choreographic theatre laboratories?
 To even consider such a question already implies oracular speculation because we are dealing with cultural divination.
 (I will come to scholarship and scientific methods in a moment.)
 Inherent in our artistic procedures is a form of prayer, of invocation: calling on the voices of History for inspiration.
 It might even include a sleight of hand on the gods and goddesses: deflecting, diverting, deviating the stories, betraying them even, adding gossip, inventing anecdotes: the tools of our trade.
 In actual fact this mostly happens in my case by stealing from scholarship or documented fiction about mythology.
 The best booty is when scholars allow themselves to speculate beyond documented proof.
-As artists we exploit the creative continuum between memory and imagination, between archeology and archetypal thinking.
+As artists we exploit the creative continuum between memory (including… memory of the future…) and imagination, between archeology and archetypal thinking.

 To put it another way, the whole laboratory procedure and its critical thinking, especially when texts i.e. language are involved is this oracular loop through which human traditions and historical fantasies can be consulted .
 I do not read articles like J.D.
 Ray’s only out of historical and scholarly curiosity – or for the pleasure of good writing and good thinking alone.
 Nor do I do it out of any revivalist or nostalgic convictions or hopes.
 Nevertheless, in these experimental laboratories and in the oratories that accompany them, I am ‘consulting’ antecedents, sometimes disregarded ones, as alternative ways to give voice, think and perform artistic intuition.